arangodb/docs/3.9/data-science.md

 - Predict fraudulent behavior, credit risk, purchase of product or services
 - Predict relationships among customers, accounts

-GraphML uses a trained statistical model made of two steps - training and inference. // unclear

-(Un)-Supervised Machine Learning - Graph Embeddings as basis   // unclear

 ArangoDB is using well-known GraphML frameworks like [Deep Graph Library](https://www.dgl.ai){:target="_blank"}
 and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/){:target="_blank"}
 and connects to these external machine learning libraries.
-When coupled to ArangoDB, you are essentially integrating them with your graph dataset.      // mention knowledge graphs here?
+When coupled to ArangoDB, you are essentially integrating them with your graph dataset.

 ## Example: ArangoFlix